 Our employee engagement surveys are purposefully short and simple.
 In fact, they take less than 10 minutes to complete – which means each question we include has to have the potential to get people thinking and deliver real value.
 One of these open-ended questions is:

-What two actions can you personally take in the next 90 days to improve overall engagement (that aren’t dependent on leadership)?
+What two actions can you take to improve overall engagement (that aren’t dependent on leadership)?

 When you ask your employees to come up with ideas – and empower them to run with those ideas – you might think you’re taking a risk.
 But what we’ve seen is that the companies who trust and empower their employees to take independent action reap the rewards and that the best employee engagement ideas for your organization will come from inside the walls.

 Watch Stefan Wissenbach break down why empowering employees works so well:

 Examples of Companies with Cultures of Employee Empowerment